GoogleCloudPlatform/cluster-toolkit/modules/file-system/pre-existing-network-storage/README.md

 This module defines a file-system that already exists (i.e. it does not create a new file system) in a way that can be shared with other modules.
-This allows a compute VM to mount a filesystem that is not a part of the current deployment group.
+This allows a compute VM to mount a filesystem that is not part of the current deployment group.

 The pre-existing network storage can be referenced in the same way as any HPC